Get exclusive member benefits & effect social change. Join Today

 There are three distinct sets of symptoms associated with reactive arthritis.

 A condition called urethritis causes urinary symptoms.
-The urethra is the tube that carries urine from the bladder to the outside of your body.
+The urethra is the tube that carries urine from your bladder to the outside of your body.
 Urethritis is the inflammation of this tube.
 Symptoms can include pain or burning with urination and a frequent urge to urinate.

 Men may develop prostatitis as part of reactive arthritis.
 Prostatitis is the inflammation of the prostate gland.
 Cervicitis is the inflammation of the cervix in females.
-It can be a sign of reactive arthritis.
+It can also be a sign of reactive arthritis.

 Eye inflammation is one of the main symptoms of reactive arthritis.
-Reactive arthritis may also involve the skin and mouth.
+Reactive arthritis may also involve your skin and mouth.
 Conjunctivitis is the inflammation of the eye membranes.
 Symptoms include pain, itching, and discharge.

 Your doctor will evaluate your medical history, perform a physical examination of your symptoms, and run blood tests to check for infection or inflammation.
 A blood test can also determine if you carry the HLA B27 gene that increases your likelihood of developing reactive arthritis.